allo-protocol/allo-v2/contracts/modules/README.md

 Provides a foundation for other modules to build upon.

 ## 1. Registration

 - Registry gated
   - Extension: Custom Registry
 - Not Registry Gated
 - No Registration required
-  - Restricted by Poolmanager

 Extensions:

 - Recipient Metadata
+- NFT / Token Gating
+- Only Poolmanager restriction
+- Time-gated recipient registration

 ## 2. Recipient Status Management

 - Manual Review
   - Extension: Threshold
 - Auto Acceptance
+  - Extensions: NFT or whatever Token balance

+## 3. Allocation

+- Token Allocations with vault
+- Voice Credits
+  - Extensions: based on token balance, (multiple) NFT's, address whitelist, gov token balance
+- Milestone based

+Extensions:

+- QV calculations
+- Winner list (Hackathon)
+- Only Poolmanager restriction
-  - NFT Gated
+- Only NFT Holder
+- Time-gated allocation periods

+## 4. Payout

+- Set fixed payouts for each recipient
+- Merkle tree-based distribution
+- Proportional to total allocation

+## 5. Other

+- Withdrawal

+---

 # Module Development

+Note: We should begin by focusing on a single module category initially and ensure that our approach aligns with our expectations.
 ## 0. Branching

 - Create a separate branch from the main branch to serve as the primary module development branch.